rigvedmaanas/CustomTkinterThemes/README.md

 # CustomTkinter Themes
 ## This is a list of themes for the customtkinter library.
-Choose one download it use it right away ✈️
+## Choose one --> Download it --> Use it right away in your project and make your UI stunning ⭐

 ***